pooja614/PowerBI_Projects_/E Commerce Churn Analysis.md

 - Purchase of laptop and accessary through mobile phone follwed by 0 tenure has e-wallet with high churn.
 - E wallet payment mode section appears to be problematic and has more churn count in the image.

   THis is non interactive version of the interactive dashboard.

+  November 15 2023